awsdocs/amazon-workspaces-user-guide/doc_source/peripheral_devices.md

 **Note**
 Both [Common Access Card \(CAC\)](https://www.cac.mil/Common-Access-Card) and [Personal Identity Verification \(PIV\)](https://piv.idmanagement.gov/) smart cards are supported\.
 Other types of smart cards might also work, but they haven't been fully tested for use with the WSP beta protocol\.
 At this time, you can use smart cards only for in\-session authentication, meaning that you can use smart cards only after logging in to your WorkSpace\.
 You can use smart cards for in\-session authentication for web browsers and applications\.
-Your WorkSpaces administrator might also have enabled you to run `sudo` or `sudo -i`commands \(if you have administrative privileges on your WorkSpace\)\.
+If you have administrative privileges on your WorkSpace, your WorkSpaces administrator might also have enabled you to use in\-session authentication to run `sudo` or `sudo -i` commands\.
 You can use multiple smart cards at the same time for in\-session authentication\.
 You can use smart cards only in the AWS GovCloud \(US\-West\) Region\.